idio-lang/DIPS/source/implementing-idio/evaluator/expansion.rst

 ===================

 Defining a template is straightforward enough.
-It's a function that takes some arguments (unevaluated from the application of the template), does whatever it wants then returns some "code."
+It's a function that takes some arguments (**unevaluated** from the application of the template), does whatever it wants then returns some "code."
+In particular we mean some "source code," something that looks as though we might have typed it ourselves.
 Given that we're in that weird world of :term:`homoiconicity`, the "code" looks like a list of lists of lists etc..

+We could return some literal source code like :samp:`'(+ 1 2)` -- notice the leading ``quote`` to prevent the evaluator evaluating the source code into byte code thus preventing us returning the source code verbatim.

+Returning a literal like that doesn't look as though it's going to handle variables very well so we might want to *construct* our source code dynamically along the lines of :samp:`(list '+ 1 {var})` where we've some careful quoting of things we want to remain literals and not quoting of things we want the evaluator to expand on our behalf.

+That becomes really complicated really quickly and so, naturally, we should leave it to the computer to do it for us.
+Hence, *quasiquotation* where we describe the *structure* of the source code in a quoted way and allow the variable bit to be expanded for us.

+In :lname:`Scheme` they use the *backtick* symbol :samp:`\`` to start quasiquotation and the *comma* symbol for *unquoting* (meaning expand!) as in :samp:`\`(+ 1 ,{var})` which I find hard to read when it gets much more complicated than that.
+I guess you get used to it.

+We simple scripting folk are more familiar with using the *dollar* symbol to represent expanding things to we only need something to start quasiquotation.  ``#`` introduces weird stuff, we're calling this world templating so :samp:`#T\\{ + 1 ${var} }` it is.

-Within those lists we can ask for expressions to be evaluated and the results of that evaluation to be substituted in place.
+So, within those lists we can ask for expressions to be evaluated and the results of that evaluation to be substituted in place.
 That's beginning to sound complicated, let's try an example.
 I'll use the non-operator style inside the ``#T{...}`` construct to avoid the reader confusing matters by re-writing infix expressions: